 Preheat the oven to 450°F and line a large baking sheet with parchment paper.

-In a medium bowl, sift the flour, 1 tbsp organic cane sugar and sea salt.
+In a medium bowl, sift the flour, 1 tablespoon organic cane sugar and sea salt.
 Using a fork or pastry blender, blend in the coconut oil and cold almond milk until pea sized crumbs are formed and the mixture starts to come together.
 Onto a lightly floured surface, form the dough into a ball and flatten into a disk shape.
 Roll out the dough to 12" in diameter (about ⅛" thick).